satsie/bitcoin-notez/bitcoin-core-development/git-guide.md

 7. To force push:

-    (use this after rebases, ⚠️ but only if you know what you are doing!
-This can be a dangerous command ⚠️):
+    _(use this after rebases, ⚠️ but only if you know what you are doing!
+This can be a dangerous command ⚠️)_
     ```
     git push -f
     ```